BellAppLab/SequencePlayer/README.md

 ```
 cd toYourProjectsFolder
-git submodule add -b submodule --name Player https://github.com/BellAppLab/Player.git
+git submodule add -b submodule --name SequencePlayer https://github.com/BellAppLab/SequencePlayer.git
 ```

-Then, navigate to the new Player folder and drag the `Source` folder into your Xcode project.
+Then, navigate to the new SequencePlayer folder and drag the `Source` folder into your Xcode project.

 ## Author